C# Switch Expression – A Shorter, Cleaner Way!

 };

-Breaking it Down Like a Pro π
+Breaking it Down Like a Pro 🔍

 - No

-. - Each case is separated by a comma (
+caseorbreakneeded – Just writecaseValue => result. - Each case is separated by a comma (

-needed! - The
+,) – No{}or:needed! - The

-(underscore) means “default case” β It handles all unmatched cases.
+_(underscore) means “default case” – It handles all unmatched cases.

-Now, letβs turn this into a real-life example!
+Now, let’s turn this into a real-life example!

 Example: Convert Numbers to Words